KilLo445/extract-xiso-gui/README.md

 ### Rewrite

-Rewrite filesystem structure of an XISO.
+Rewrite file system structure of an XISO.

 ### Extract